cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

-Both parties knows the counterparty's timeout parameters.
-Thus, they should not move to `FLUSHCOMPLETE` if the counterparty timeout has elapsed, even if they eventually finish flushing.
+Both parties must not complete the upgrade handshake if the counterparty upgrade timeout has already passed.
+Even if both sides have successfully moved to FLUSHCOMPLETE.
 This will prevent the channel ends from reaching incompatible states.

 ### Migrations